-1. Software function universally represented as two vertical lines (the middle button in the image) that allows users of a software program to temporarily halt what is being run or played.
+1. Software function represented as two vertical lines (the middle button in the image) that allows users of a software program to temporarily halt what is currently running or playing.
 A good example of the pause function is the button in audio programs such as a CD or MP3 player.

 2. Microsoft operating system command that enables the user to momentarily stop a batch file or other computer functions.
 See the pause command page for additional information about this command.

 Another example is to pause a command, for example, typing dir /p displays the contents of a directory in MS-DOS one page at a time.
 Other MS-DOS and Linux commands that lack a page or pause switch can also be stopped by piping the command to more.
 For example, in Linux typing ls | more displays the ls command one page at a time.

 3. Sometimes abbreviated as Pa, Pause is a key and feature that stops the scrolling of text or loading of a program.
 See our Pause key page for further information.